 This two and a half acres growing space is hidden at the top of a pair of sky-high office buildings and was designed as a way of increasing food production without increasing the agricultural footprint.
 Clever.
 It’s also been a huge success thus far with the project producing 50,000lbs of food it then sells through farmers markets, subscriptions and wholesale.
 But that’s not all.
 It also collects a million gallons of stormwater each year, meaning the city’s drainage system doesn’t have to.

-Based in Minnesota, his once-upon-a-time-brewery is now an aquaponics operation that supplies salad greens and fish to local grocery stores and restaurants, and it does so using just 2% of the water used in conventional agriculture.
+Based in Minnesota, his once-upon-a-time-brewery is now an aquaponics operation.
+It supplies salad greens and fish to local grocery stores and restaurants that usually acquire a Used Stainless Steel Three Door Commercial Freezer in order to store and preserve these goods.
+As long as it receives the proper maintenance and any needed commercial walk in freezer repair is performed in a timely manner, these goods can be used to their fullest and kept in storage for a very long time.
+It does so using just 2% of the water used in conventional agriculture.
 This is no not-for-profit side project though.
 This is a fully-fledged for-profit farm that has high hopes of proving aquaponics can be commercial viability and even help encourage economic development in the area.